LogoHistorical Figure MBTI

 Se — The Body as Instrument

-Dominant Extraverted Sensing makes a person immediately present in the physical world — alive to opportunity, responsive to environment, and most fully themselves when moving through space and acting on it.
-In Nikolai Zubov, this manifested most obviously in his physique and his relationship to it.
+Dominant Extraverted Sensing makes a person immediately present in the physical world — alive to opportunity, most fully themselves when moving through space and acting on it.
+In Nikolai Zubov, this showed in his physique and his relationship to it.
 His height was not merely a fact about him; it was his primary instrument.
 He understood, instinctively, that a man who fills a doorframe does not need to argue.
-He was known for his gigantic stature, his physical strength, and his explosive, ungovernable temper — three qualities that, taken together, constitute a man who experiences the world as something to dominate through the body rather than the mind.
+His gigantic stature, his physical strength, and his explosive temper taken together constitute a man who experiences the world as something to dominate through the body rather than the mind.

-And on the night of Paul I's assassination, Se was the function that moved him through the threshold of no-return.
+On the night of Paul I's assassination, Se was the function that moved him through the threshold of no-return.
 Conspiracies planned in drawing rooms have a way of dissolving when confronted with the actual body of a tsar in his bedroom.
 The Se-dominant acts.
-Nikolai, by most accounts, was among the first.
-The world presented a situation, and he responded to it — not coldly, not strategically, but with the immediacy that was simply native to him.
+Nikolai was among the first.
+The world presented a situation, and he responded — not coldly, not strategically, but with the immediacy that was simply native to him.

 Ti